Top One Project: 2016: Debut album and concert

 Top One Project's debut album, T.O.P., was released digitally on April 28, 2016, available on Spotify and iTunes.
 Under GMA Records, T.O.P. had the chance to re-record five of the most popular songs from To the Top and an original song for the album.
 It features six tracks: "Bakit Ganon", "Somebody", "Kaya Ko, Kaya Mo", "Alaala", their original composition, "San Na", and carrier single, "Paggising".
 Most of these songs are written by known musicians in the OPM industry such as Chino David from Silent Sanctuary and Brian Lotho who are both under Sonic State Audio.
 "San Na" was an experimental track as the group challenges their skills in writing and music production.
 Louie Pedroso and Mico Cruz wrote most of the lyrics while Miko Manguba, Joshua Jacobe, and Adrian Pascual focused on the overall sound and arrangement of the song.
 Physical copies of the album were released on May 14, 2016 and reached the third spot on the Astro Charts for the top-selling OPM albums for the month of May.
 Top One Project performed for almost 40,000 people on June 12, 2016 at the Philippine Arena to promote their debut album.

-Top One Project had their first major concert, titled T.O.P. in Concet, on October 28, 2016 at the Music Museum.
+Top One Project had their first major concert, titled T.O.P. in Concert, on October 28, 2016 at the Music Museum.

 In 2018, Miko Manguba transferred to GMA Records' rival record label, Star Music, officially announcing the end of the group.

 After months on inactivity, the band held their last concert in March.